To enter this month’s free giveaway please comment on one of our blog entries.

 Visit our blog site and leave a comment where you see fit.
 We’ll be notified as soon as you do so, and your name and email will be entered into the random raffle drawing for this month’s free solid wood furniture piece handcrafted by Manchester Wood.

-When approaching wood furniture care, use a damp cloth and high-quality wood cleaner.
+When learning how to clean solid wood furniture and approaching wood furniture care, use a damp cloth and high-quality wood cleaner.
 Check out Seventh Generation’s Wood Cleaner using USDA Certified Biobased Product fragranced with essential oils and botanical extracts from lemon and chamomile.
 You could also try Method’s Wood for Good Cleaner, another non-toxic, plant-based cleaner that smells like almond.

 Apply monthly, or as you see fit, to a clean cloth, and polish in the direction of the grain, then buff.
 For regular maintenance, a damp cloth does the trick.